Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/ExtensionConfiguration/Index.rst

    Default
          :code:`stream`
    Description
-         Due to possible restrictions in php and php settings, you probably need to adjust this value.
-By default "readfile" is used to deliver the file.
-If this function is disabled in your php settings, you can try "fpassthru".
-If you have problems with php `memory_limit` and big files to download, you need to set this to "stream", which delivers the files in small portions.
-         For nginx web servers, there is also the possibility to deliver the file directly from the server by setting this property to "x-accel-redirect".
+         Files are delivered as a file stream to the browser.
+For nginx web servers, there is the possibility to deliver the file directly from the server by setting this property to "x-accel-redirect".

-.. _admin-configuration-protectedPath:
+.. _admin-extensionConfiguration-protectedPath:

 protectedPath
 -------------